dualmarkdown/dualmarkdown.github.io/installation.md

 ## Installation

 Currently, the easiest way to install the Dual Markdown Framework is by using `pip`.
-The python package manager tool can be installed either running a python [script](https://pip.pypa.io/en/stable/installing/) or with the following command:
+The python package manager tool can be installed either running a python [script](https://pip.pypa.io/en/stable/installing/) or with the following command	`apt-get install python-pip`

-	apt-get install python-pip

 	pip install git+https://github.com/dacya/dualmarkdown/dualmarkdown